GaronM247/PowerShell-File-Integrity-Monitoring-FIM-/README.md

 <h2>Description</h2>

-"In this lab, I'll walk you through the process of setting up a file integrity monitor using live coding.
+In this lab, I'll walk you through the process of setting up a file integrity monitor using live coding.
 By demonstrating the practical application of hashing algorithms and file integrity monitoring, you'll learn how to construct a file integrity monitor.
-This hands-on approach will not only help you grasp the concept of 'Integrity', which is one of the three main triads of Cyber Security, but also empower you to implement these principles effectively."
+This hands-on approach will not only help you grasp the concept of 'Integrity', which is one of the three main triads of Cyber Security, but also empower you to implement these principles effectively.